the-teachingRSE-project/competencies/ProjectTeamStructuresNew.md

     </tr>
     <tr>
       <td>MOD</td>
-      <td>Need full awareness of codebase to support extension/maintenance.
-May not additional experience or support.
+      <td>Needs full awareness of entire codebase to support extension/maintenance.
+May not need/get additional experience or support.
 If project taken on from another individual developer, there may be challenges.</td>
-      <td>As local but greater awareness of need for future transition to other developer(s), likely provide e.g. docs/issues/project board to support this.
+      <td>As local but greater awareness of need for future transition to other developer(s), likely provide e.g. docs/issues/project board and other support from central services to support this.
 May only need to know part of code.</td>

       <td>Internal team training important to ensure ability to build necessary mental model of codebase and to document via text or tools to support sustainability.</td>
       <td>As local team but likely stronger awareness of tooling and practices in place within RSE team to support this.
 It may only be necessary for each developer to understand code related to their assigned tasks.</td>